Autovampirism

 In practice

-In the clinical literature the act involves provoking minor bleeding and ingesting the blood, sometimes ritualistically.
-It appears far more often in case reports of psychiatric illness than as a negotiated adult interest, and any sexual element is only one of several motivations described, alongside compulsion, self-soothing, ritual, or delusion.
-Because it overlaps with self-injury, the behaviour is generally approached clinically rather than as a lifestyle practice.
+The published accounts describe provoking minor bleeding, often on the arm or hand, and ingesting the blood, sometimes with a ritual quality.
+The behaviour appears far more often in case reports of psychiatric illness than as a negotiated adult interest, and where a sexual element is present it sits alongside other motives: compulsion, self-soothing, ritual, or delusional command.
+Because it overlaps directly with self-injury, it is approached as a clinical problem rather than a lifestyle practice.

 Psychology

-Proposed accounts trace it to childhood experiences in which blood or self-injury became linked with relief or arousal, but the mechanisms are poorly understood given how rarely the behaviour is seen.
-It is frequently reported alongside schizophrenia and other psychotic disorders (including, in the literature, presentations with depersonalisation, command hallucinations, or Cotard-type delusions) as well as dissociative states, borderline or antisocial personality patterns, and disinhibition after brain injury.
-Explicitly paraphilic framings, in which the act is primarily a source of erotic arousal akin to a blood fetish, are described more rarely.
-The evidence base is thin throughout.
+Proposed accounts trace the pattern to early experiences in which blood or self-injury became associated with relief, control or arousal, but the mechanisms are poorly understood given how rarely the behaviour is seen.
+It is reported alongside schizophrenia and other psychotic disorders, including presentations with depersonalisation, command hallucinations, or Cotard-type nihilistic delusions, as well as dissociative states, borderline or antisocial personality patterns, and disinhibition after brain injury.
+Framings in which the act is chiefly a source of erotic arousal, closer to a blood fetish, are described more rarely.
+The Vanden Bergh and Kelley reading of blood as a symbolic oral object is psychoanalytic and has never been tested.
+The evidence base is thin throughout, and no causal claim about autovampirism is well supported.

 Prevalence & culture